ryexley/standard/project_management/README.md

 ##Project Management
+****Drew and I wrote this for Web Standards Sherpa.
+We could tweak a bit and add to standard...

+Be Willing to Adjust Course and Revisit Scope
+Remember to be humble and adjust as you need to.
+Budget, timeline and personalities might force you to change course or tools during discovery.
+That’s okay — it’s honestly the point of this project stage.
+Having a toolkit and project plan to pull from is great, but you will still have to make it up as you go in order to serve your client well.
+And don’t be afraid when you spot something that needs to change as you navigate the project.
+New discoveries are not bad things.

+Corrections should be a welcomed sign that you are visiting the right places, and getting honest feedback and details to improve the project.
+Don’t hide them out of embarrassment that you weren’t able to predict the future (or read the collective mind of your client’s organization).
+State the facts and make your case for a project shift.
+Good clients crave partners who legitimately have their best interest in mind — not just “yes men.”

+Being rigid to an initial plan will hurt you.
+Because even a successfully executed project can become a business failure if it only achieves the goals of an out-of-date and less-informed hypothesis.****
 Just like our dev efforts, everything is in [constant flux to best serve our clients](http://webstandardssherpa.com/reviews/responsive-discovery/) around here.
 Many of us adore  [ZenHub](https://www.zenhub.io/) or [Trello](https://trello.com/).
 And we make [Jira](https://www.atlassian.com/software/) work when needed. :)

 We dig using the right tools for each project, which often includes [Basecamp](https://basecamp.com/) (for project updates, discussions, and file sharing) and [InVision](https://www.invisionapp.com/) (for design collaboration).